crest-summit/summit-docs/docs/data/Editor.md

 ![Support Staff Lead](../images/data/DataEd_SupportStaffLead.jpg)

-## Access Levels
-All personnel are given full access by default when they are added to the proposal.
+**Access Levels** - All personnel are given full access by default when they are added to the proposal.
 This means that they have full access to view, edit, save and perform proposal actions.
 Persons given limited access will only have access to see a summary view of the proposal.
 PI’s cannot be given limited access.
 If the User tries to change their own or the PI’s access from Full to Limited they will receive the following error message:

 ![Access Error](../images/data/DataEd_AccessError.jpg)